• About Lovely Etc.

 More great DIY Projects made using this simple transfer method

 Even though I love this method for making signs, it also works great for lots of other DIY projects including wall murals, unique furniture, paper cutouts, silhouette art, and wood burning projects.
-Just click the links to visit the full tutorials.
+Just click the links below to visit the full tutorials.

 Dream Big Mural in the Nursery (using a chalk transfer on a dark wall)